aws-samples/rds-extended-support-cost-estimator/README.md

 "rds:DescribeDBEngineVersions",
 "rds:DescribeDBInstances",
 "rds:DescribeDBClusters"

+"pricing:GetProducts",
 ```
 These are the minimum permissions needed to create and execute the cloudformation stack/stack-set across the management & all linked accounts in your AWS Organizations.
-In addition, this also includes the permissions needed to read RDS instance details used by the script.
+In addition, this also includes the permissions needed to read RDS instance details used by the script as well as using the Price List API to get the Extended Support price for various year-terms.
 You will be using this IAM principal to configure AWS credentials before running the scripts.

 ## Step 1: Clone the repo